Pholiotina smithii: Identification, Potency, Effects, Dosage & Look Alikes

 Trip effects most commonly occur within 15-20 minutes of ingestion and last roughly 6-8 hours, but trips persist for up to an entire day.

 Most commonly users report pleasurable alterations in their perception of reality and time as well as their thoughts and mood.
-They may experience a variety of sensory hallucinations, most commonly synesthesias which refers to people “seeing” sounds or “hearing” vivid colors.
+They may experience a variety of sensory hallucinations.
 Individuals may also experience mild to moderate disorientation, inappropriate behavior, unmotivated laughter, and emotional lability.
-However, as these experiences are subjective they can vary from person to person.
+On the other end of the spectrum “bad trips” may also occur.
+These refer to “trips” that are associated with severe anxiety and panic, psychosis, and emotional destabilization and derealization that may lead to loss of boundaries and dangerous, risk-taking behaviors.
+“Bad trips” are idiosyncratic reactions following psilocybin use, meaning they occur rarely and unpredictably among users.
+However, as these all experiences are subjective, they can be difficult to study.

 Objective signs that follow psilocybin consumption include increased heart rate and blood pressure, pupillary dilation, facial flushing, headache, confusion, vertigo, agitation, muscle weakness, paraesthesias such as numbness in the face and extremities, nausea, vomiting, sweating, dry mouth, high body temperature, hyperreflexia, loss of urinary control, and even convulsions.